Elf (musical): Critical reception

 Reviews of Broadway productions included one by Mark Kennedy of ABC News called the 2012 Broadway production "a tight, polished, expensive-looking affair that has enough jokes for adults and enough special effects for kids."
 The 2024 Broadway revival received generally favorable reviews, with comments such as "Lands on the very, very nice list" (The New York Times), "Really elfin' good!"
-(Time Out (magazine)), "A shot of pure joy that's fun for the whole family" (The New York Sun), and "Miraculously, this revival exudes freshness" (The New Yorker).
+(Time Out), "A shot of pure joy that's fun for the whole family" (The New York Sun), and "Miraculously, this revival exudes freshness" (The New Yorker).

 Reviews of the West End show in 2015 were mixed.
-The Guardian didn't much like the performance, but it praised Ben Forster as Buddy for his "anarchic glee".
+The Guardian did not much like the performance, but it praised Ben Forster as Buddy for his "anarchic glee".
 Regarding the 2022 West End production, Time Out wrote, "Philip Wm McKinley's production is a fast-paced, Tim Burton-esque visual feast, full of exaggerated angles, art deco stylings and slick projections."

 Among reviews of North American tours was a 2013 The Washington Post piece that said the musical made the movie look "nuanced".
 A 2017 tour received a mostly positive review in the Chicago Sun Times, which said the "immense energy" of the show could be overwhelming, and from the Deseret News.

 Among other productions, the 2017 UK run at The Lowry was praised by the Manchester Evening News.
 The New York Times critic described the 2017 Madison Square Garden Theatre production as "tinseled in synthetic sentiment, performed with a cheer that borders on mania, and instantly forgettable."